 Explanation: You can use this code to create a child element that is half the container’s width and as tall as the container.

-You can use this method to make an element’s height depend on the viewport instead of its parent.
+You can use this method to make an element’s height in CSS dependent on the viewport instead of its parent height in CSS.

 Example: